animesh10/electrode-gitbook/chapter1/quick-start/get-started.md

 * `src/server/`

   Contains your server-side code.
 Electrode-Server gives you a powerful plugin capable of SSR out the box.
-Learn more in the[What's Inside section](http://www.electrode.io/docs/whats_inside.html).
+Learn more in the [What's Inside section](http://www.electrode.io/docs/whats_inside.html).

 * `config/`

-  Your environment specific configuration files go here and are managed by the versatile[electrode-confippet](http://www.electrode.io/docs/confippet.html)module, including a preset config that you can customize and extend.
+  Your environment specific configuration files go here and are managed by the versatile [electrode-confippet](http://www.electrode.io/docs/confippet.html) module, including a preset config that you can customize and extend.

 * `node_modules/`